-- achieve an average annual increase in the capacity of prosumer photovoltaic installations by 6% per year, - increase the number of heat pumps installed by an average of 13% per year, - ensure further dynamic car chargers' segment development.
+achieve an average annual increase in

+the capacity of prosumer photovoltaic installations by 6% per year, development of projects where green hydrogen will be used.

+- increase the number of heat pumps installed by an average of 13% per year, - ensure further dynamic car chargers' segment development.